apache/sis-site/source/faq.md

 used with different parameter values, we can cover thousands of projected {{% CRS %}} listed in the EPSG geodetic dataset.

 In order to use a map projection method, we need to know the value to assign to the projection parameters.
-For convenience, thousands of projected {{% CRS %}} with pre-defined parameter values are are assigned a unique identifier.
+For convenience, thousands of projected {{% CRS %}} with predefined parameter values are are assigned a unique identifier.
 A well-known source of such definitions is the EPSG geodetic dataset, but other authorities also exist.
 The predefined {{% CRS %}} known to Apache {{% SIS %}} are listed in the [Coordinate Reference Systems](tables/CoordinateReferenceSystems.html) page.